Animal registration aims to reduce the number of ownerless and stray cats and dogs that adversely affect the environment

 Local Law Requirements

-All cats and dogs over the age of three months must be registered with Council and the current registration tag must be attached to the animal.
+All dogs over the age of three months must be registered with Council and the current registration tag must be attached to the animal.
 The annual registration period runs from 1 July to 30 June the following year.
 In urban areas, only two cats and dogs are permitted per household and one per attached unit.

 Council does not deal with deceased pets.
 It is your responsibility as the pet owner to dispose of any deceased animal responsibly and appropriately.
 You should also contact Council to remove your pets name from our animal register.

 Change of Owner Details

 It is the responsibility of the pet owner to contact Council of any changes relating to your pets including change of ownership, address or status of the animal eg. microchip number.
 To change your animals registration details please contact Council.